Han-Wang-RSLab/ADD-Net/README.md

 # ADD-Net: Adaptive Dynamic Architecture with Knowledge Distillation for UAV Small Object Detection

-By Han Wang, Yiqing Li, and Wen Zhou
+By Han Wang, Yiqing Li, and Wen Zhou, Hao Zhang

 This repository contains the implementation accompanying our paper FDKD-Net: Diffusion-Based Feature Fusion with Dual-Path Knowledge Transfer for Aerial Remote Sensing Detection.